-Whether as a digital training or for customer acquisition: Webinars are becoming increasingly popular among trainers.
+Whether as a digital training or for customer acquisition: webinars are becoming increasingly popular among trainers.
 However, webinars are diverse; it all depends on the focus!
-In this article, we present you with 4 types of webinars, from passive to interactive, and which one fits your goal.
+In this article, we show you 4 types of webinars, from passive to interactive, and which one fits your goal.

-Online seminars or webinars are as diverse as the topics themselves.
-Many trainers are currently shifting their in-person courses into a digital space to maintain close contact with their participants regardless of location.
+Online seminars or webinars are as diverse as the webinar topics themselves.
+Many trainers are currently shifting their face-to-face courses into a digital space to maintain close contact with their participants regardless of location.
 Webinars are also a popular method for lead and customer acquisition.

-When planning webinars, there are significant differences that you should consider depending on the course's goal.
-After all, you don’t want to hold just another webinar, but a successful webinar that excites your participants or future customers!
-Christoph Meier, expert in digital transformation and informal learning from the scil Institute, distinguishes between four webinar scenarios that we have prepared for you:
+When planning webinars, there are significant differences that you should consider depending on the goal of the course.
+After all, you don’t just want to hold one of many webinars, but a successful webinar that inspires your participants or future customers!
+Christoph Meier, an expert in digital transformation and informal learning from the scil Institute, distinguishes between four webinar scenarios, which we have prepared for you:

-Reading Tip: If you would like to know in advance which video conferencing tool we recommend for webinars and other areas of application and why, feel free to check out our blog: The best tool for online training, coaching, and meetings?
+Reading tip: If you want to know in advance which video conferencing tool we recommend for webinars and other applications, feel free to check out our blog: The best tool for online training, coaching, and meetings?

 4 Scenarios for Webinars and Online Trainings

-As already mentioned: Webinars can be very different in their process and outcome, which mainly depends on their goal.
-Do you want to pitch your service to your viewers, convey your expert knowledge, start a discussion, or develop new knowledge with your participants?
+As mentioned: webinars can be very different in their process and outcomes; this primarily depends on their goal.
+Do you want to pitch your service to your audience, share your expert knowledge, start a discussion, or develop new knowledge with your participants?

 From these different scenarios arise the four types of webinars: Passive, active, constructive, and interactive.
-The key characteristics and goals of the four scenarios are summarized here at a glance:
+The key features and goals of the four scenarios can be found here at a glance:

 | Passive | Active | Constructive | Interactive |